 If you’re new to cooking beef liver or need a recipe that transforms the flavor of liver into something more palatable, then “Beef Liver Fries” might be exactly what you’re looking for.
 This recipe uses a soaking and battering technique to reduce the strong flavor, resulting in crispy, flavorful liver “fries” that are a hit with kids and adults alike.

-Ingredients for Beef Liver Fries
+Ingredients for Beef Liver Recipes

 - 1 lb of St. John’s organic, grass-fed beef liver